 This is not, for the record, some twilight zone episode.
 There was no cause and effect.
 The story didn’t change the pathway of my life, it wasn’t some prophecy that infected me and forced my existence into its narrative.
 The truth is, if I had never read that story, everything would have been exactly the same.
 Everyone would have died, exactly the way and when they died, the town would have withered, the mill been reduced to gravel, I would have still been staring at the strange colours in the muddy water of a pothole, in an empty lot, in an empty town.

 In the end, I would have still ended up alone, in a world full of strangers, a thousand miles from my roots, and whatever is in me waiting for its time, that colour would still be there.

 It changed nothing.

 But I did read it, and I’ve thought about it again and again over the decades.
-I’ve recognised it in moments of my own life.
+I’ve recognized it in moments of my own life.

 That’s what good writing is, I guess.
 It’s more than just description and people and things happening to other things.
 It’s all that, and that’s fine, it’s even great.
 But really good writing touches who we are, it makes us feel, it makes us see ourselves in it, and see it in ourselves, it shows us things.